eHow may earn compensation through affiliate links in this article.

 Step 1: Create or Print a Snowflake Template

 Start by searching online for a free printable snowflake template.
-If you don't find anything to your liking, try creating your own template in photoshop or a user-friendly photo app.
+You should't have any difficulty locating traceable snowflakes for free but if you don't find anything to your liking, try creating your own template in photoshop or a user-friendly photo app.
 Search for snowflakes that are easily traceable with your glue gun.
 If you are good at drawing, disregard the template altogether and free-hand your own snowflakes!

 Step 2: Cover Template With Contact Paper Lining